Project-based learning: Examples

 Although projects are the primary vehicle for instruction in project-based learning, there are no commonly shared criteria for what constitutes an acceptable project.
 Projects vary greatly in the depth of the questions explored, the clarity of the learning goals, the content and structure of the activity, and guidance from the teacher.
 The role of projects in the overall curriculum is also open to interpretation.
 Projects can guide the entire curriculum (more common in charter or other alternative schools) or simply consist of a few hands-on activities.
 They might be multidisciplinary (more likely in elementary schools) or single-subject (commonly science and math).
 Some projects involve the whole class, while others are done in small groups or individually.
-For example, Perrault and Albert report the results of a PBL assignment in a college setting surrounding creating a communication campaign for the campus' sustainability office, finding that after project completion in small groups that the students had significantly more positive attitudes toward sustainability than prior to working on the project.
+For example, Perrault and Albert report the results of a Project-based learning assignment in a college setting surrounding creating a communication campaign for the campus' sustainability office, finding that after project completion in small groups that the students had significantly more positive attitudes toward sustainability than prior to working on the projects.

 Another example is Manor New Technology High School, a public high school that since opening in 2007 is a 100 percent project-based instruction school.
 Students average 60 projects a year across subjects.
 It is reported that 98 percent of seniors graduate, 100 percent of the graduates are accepted to college, and fifty-six percent of them have been the first in their family to attend college.

 Outside of the United States, the European Union has also providing funding for project-based learning projects within the Lifelong Learning Programme 2007–2013.
-In China, PBL implementation has primarily been driven by International School offerings, although public schools use PBL as a reference for Chinese Premier Ki Keqiang's mandate for schools to adopt Maker Education, in conjunction with micro-schools like Moonshot Academy and ETU, and maker education spaces such as SteamHead.
+In China, Project-based learning implementation has primarily been driven by international school offerings, although public schools use Project-based learning as a reference for Chinese Premier Ki Keqiang's mandate for schools to adopt maker education, in conjunction with micro-schools like Moonshot Academy and ETU, and maker education spaces such as SteamHead.